SashaSawindi/Middleware-assignment-pubsub-/task2/readme.md

 ## **Objective**

 Implement a **multi-client Publish/Subscribe middleware** using Python socket programming.
 The server must handle multiple concurrent clients, with each client acting as either a **Publisher** or a **Subscriber**.
-Messages from publishers are broadcast to all subscribers, enabling asynchronous communication between participants[^1].
+Messages from publishers are broadcast to all subscribers, enabling asynchronous communication between participants.
 ## **Features**

 - **Concurrent Client Handling:** The server supports multiple clients simultaneously.